VivekanandanS/gist/jpa.md

 #### Entity Manager Factory

-Entity Manager Factory is used to create the instance of Entity Manager Its necessary to close the EMF when app crashes of shutsdown.
+Entity Manager Factory is used to create the instance of Entity Manager Its necessary to close the EMF when app crashes or shutsdown.

 #### Entity Transaction